Kenya national cricket team: ODI status

 Following their World Cup performance, Kenya were given full ODI status by the ICC, and hosted a quadrangular tournament against Pakistan, South Africa and Sri Lanka in September/October 1996.
 The Netherlands toured in December, playing four one-day matches, with the Kenyans winning them all.
 They played in the quarter finals of South Africa's Standard Bank Cup in March 1997, losing to Natal by 104 runs at Kingsmead.
 Following this was the 1997 ICC Trophy, hosted in Malaysia.
 Kenya reached the final, where they lost to Bangladesh by two wickets.
 This was followed by a tri-series against Bangladesh and Zimbabwe in October the same year in Nairobi.

 England A were the first opposition in 1998, touring Kenya in January.
-A three-day match was drawn, with England A winning the only one-day match that was not abandoned due to the weather.
+The three-day match ended in a draw, while England A won the only one-day match that wasn't abandoned due to the weather.
 After this was another spot in the quarter final of the Standard Bank Cup, this time losing to Gauteng by 8 wickets.
 Kenya visited India in May, playing a triangular ODI series against Bangladesh and India.
 In the final match of the round-robin stage, Kenya pulled off an upset by beating India by 69 runs.

 Kenya then competed in the cricket tournament at the 1998 Commonwealth Games.
 Drawn in the same first round group as New Zealand, Pakistan and Scotland, Kenya only beat the Scots, and finished third in the points table for the group.

 Kenya warmed up for the 1999 World Cup with a triangular series in Bangladesh against Bangladesh and Zimbabwe.
 In the 1999 World Cup itself, they were placed in the same first round group as England, India, South Africa, Sri Lanka and Zimbabwe.
 Following warm-up games against Somerset, Gloucestershire and Glamorgan, they lost all five of their games in the tournament proper.
 Following the World Cup, they played a quadrangular tournament at home against India, South Africa and Zimbabwe, again losing all their games.

-The 21st century started for Kenya with a visit to Zimbabwe to play in the ICC Emerging Nations Tournament against Denmark, Ireland, the Netherlands, Scotland and Zimbabwe A. Kenya won the tournament and took this form onto a seven match tour of India on which they lost just one game.
+The 21st century started for Kenya with a visit to Zimbabwe to play in the ICC Emerging Nations Tournament against Denmark, Ireland, the Netherlands, Scotland and Zimbabwe A. Kenya won the tournament and took this form onto a seven-match tour of India on which they lost just one game.
 Pakistan A toured Kenya in July, playing a five match one-day series and a four-day first-class match.
 The four-day match was drawn, and Kenya won the one-day series 4–1.
 The 2000 ICC KnockOut Trophy was played in Nairobi in October, with Kenya falling to India at the first hurdle.